techbeast-org/pagekite-config/README.md

 /etc/pagekite.d
 ```

-you can use the sample frontend in this repo to kick start your setup !!
+you can use the sample frontend and backend in this repo to kick start your setup !!

 # To use self signed certificate